Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Introduction

 \section{Introduction}

-Due to the inherent properties of wireless channels, such as broadcast and superposition, wireless communication systems are vulnerable to malicious attacks~\cite{PLSsur1}.
-This vulnerability is particularly critical in the context of the Internet of Things (IoT), where transmitted signals often carry sensitive personal information, including healthcare records and location information.
-Maintaining communication confidentiality is also imperative for security-sensitive applications, particularly in government and the military.
-As a result, considerable research attention has been devoted to developing techniques that enhance transmission security and safeguard user privacy~\cite{CCRef1}.
-Covert communications have emerged as a promising strategy~\cite{CCRef2,CCRef3,CCRef4}, which aims to conceal the very existence of transmitted signals by embedding them in ambient noise or legitimate traffic, thereby significantly reducing their probability of detection and their susceptibility to adversarial interference.
-Unlike conventional cryptographic techniques and physical-layer security (PLS) mechanisms, which primarily protect the confidentiality of transmitted content, covert communications offer stronger privacy by concealing whether communication occurs at all.
+Due to the broadcast and superposition properties of wireless channels, wireless communication systems are vulnerable to malicious attacks~\cite{PLSsur1}.
+This vulnerability is particularly critical in the context of the Internet of Things (IoT), where transmitted signals may carry sensitive personal information, such as healthcare records and location information.
+Communication confidentiality is also imperative in security-sensitive applications, particularly in government and military scenarios.
+As a result, considerable research attention has been devoted to developing techniques that improve transmission security and protect user privacy~\cite{CCRef1}.
+Covert communications have emerged as a promising strategy~\cite{CCRef2,CCRef3,CCRef4}, aiming to conceal the very existence of transmissions by embedding them in ambient noise or legitimate traffic, thereby significantly reducing their probability of detection.
+Unlike conventional cryptographic techniques and physical-layer security (PLS) mechanisms, which primarily protect the confidentiality of transmitted content, covert communications offer a higher level of privacy protection by concealing whether communication occurs at all.